shamangary/SSR-Net/README.md

 3.Video demo section
 We will go through the details in the following sections.

 This repository is for IMDB, WIKI, and Morph2 datasets.
-Megaage-Asian is done by **Yi-Husan Huang**.
-Another link for this will be updated soon.

 ### 1. Data pre-processing